26th ADVANCED COURSE OF VACCINOLOGY

 • Define the different steps in building immunological memory and the potential effect of adjuvants or live vaccines on immunological memory.

-Advances in vaccine and immunization technologies
+Lecture 14.
+Landscape in vaccine and immunization technologies

 • Describe the different technologies that are currently being applied in the research setting to address different challenges in vaccine development.
 Examples will include vaccine design, manufacturing, delivery, stabilization and evaluation.